rvesse/lubm-uba/ReadMe.md

 - `generate.sh` script for launching
 - `pom.xml` and changed directory structure to be able to build with Maven
-- Added `-out <dir>` option to control where generated data files are written
+- Added `-o <dir>`/`--output <dir>` option to control where generated data files are written
+- Use a proper command line parsing library that provides meaningful built in help and parsing errors
 - Bug fix to use OS specific file separator

 ## Usage

     > ./generate.sh options

-Running without any `options` will print the usage summary

-Note that the default ontology URL usually passed to the `-onto` argument is `http://swat.cse.lehigh.edu/onto/univ-bench.owl`
+Run the following to see the usage summary:

+    > ./generate.sh --help

 ## Copyright

+### Original Code

 The Semantic Web and Agent Technologies (SWAT) Lab, CSE Department, Lehigh University

+### Modified Code

+Rob Vesse

 ## Contact